MicrosoftDocs/azure-devops-yaml-schema/task-reference/copy-publish-build-artifacts-v1.md

 **`CopyRoot`** - **Copy Root**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Root folder to which file matching patterns should apply.
-If no value is provided, the repo root is used.
-Use variables to specify a folder outside of the repo, such as: $(Agent.BuildDirectory).
+The folder that contains the files you want to copy.
+If the folder is empty, the task copies files from the root folder of the repo as though [**`$(Build.SourcesDirectory)`**](/azure/devops/pipelines/build/variables) was specified.

+If your build produces artifacts outside of the sources directory, specify `$(Agent.BuildDirectory)` to copy files from the build agent working directory.
 <!-- :::editable-content-end::: -->
 <br>